Background pattern

 • abnormal liver function, including sudden liver failure and coma,

-• changes in test results, including liver tests and blood tests,
+• changes in test results, including liver and blood tests,

-• abnormal thinking, absence of feelings or emotions, doing things repeatedly, obsession with something,
+• abnormal thinking, lack of feelings or emotion, doing things over and over, obsession with something,

-• numbness, tingling, and color change in fingers and toes with cold (white to blue, then red) ("Raynaud's phenomenon").
+• fingers and toes numbness, tingling, and color change with cold (from white to blue, then red) ("Raynaud's phenomenon").

 Unknown(frequency cannot be estimated from available data)